mozhou/cloud-data-lab/README.md

 The lab consists of the .r code used, the raw .tex file used to generate the report and the final pdf report.

+The .r code will generate and save the plots automatically on the current directory.
+Please put all plots in a folder called plot and then generate the pdf file.

 The .r code used has four parts:
 1. EDA.r contains the code used for exploratory data analysis and the helper functions:
   a) Multiplot to plot multi graphs on one plot.